moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 For the video conferencing/telephony use case, there can be additional scenarios where the audience greatly outnumbers the concurrent active participants, but any member of the audience could participate.
 This use case can have an audience as large as Live Media Streaming as described in {{lmstream}}, but also relies on the interactivity and bi-directionality of conferencing as in Video Conferencing as described in {{vidconf}}.
-For this reason, this type of use case can be considered a "hybridThere can be additional functionality as well that overlap between the two, such as "live rewind", or recording abilities.
+For this reason, this type of use case can be considered a "hybrid".
+There can be additional functionality as well that overlap between the two, such as "live rewind", or recording abilities.

 Another consideration is the limits of "human bandwidth" - as the number of sources are included into a given session increase, the amount of media that can